cloudflare/cloudflare-docs/content/pages/how-to/refactor-a-worker-to-pages-functions.md

 ## General refactoring steps

 1. Remove the `addEventListener()` method and its event response and replace it with the appropriate `OnRequest` method.
-Refer to [Function documentation](/pages/platform/functions/#writing-your-first-function) to select the appropriate method for your function.
+Refer to [Functions](/pages/platform/functions/#writing-your-first-function) to select the appropriate method for your Function.
 2. Pass the `context` object as an argument to your new `OnRequest` method to access the properties of the context parameter: `request`,`env`,`params` and `next`.
-3. Handle logic that must be executed before or after route handles with middleware.
+3. Use middleware to handle logic that must be executed before or after route handlers.
 Learn more about [using Middleware](/pages/platform/functions/#adding-middleware) in the Functions documentation.

-## Handle form submission example
+## Background

 To explain the process of refactoring, this guide uses a simple form submission example.

 Form submissions can be handled by Workers but can also be a good use case for Pages Functions, since forms are most times specific to a particular application.

 Assuming you are already using a Worker to handle your form, you would have deployed this Worker and then added the URL to your form action attribute in your HTML form.
-This means that when you change how the Worker handles your submissions, you do so separately from your client.
-If the logic in your Worker is used by more than one application, it makes sense to leave it this way.
+This means that when you change how the Worker handles your submissions, you must make changes to the Worker script.
+If the logic in your Worker is used by more than one application, Pages Functions would not be a good use case.

-However, it can be beneficial to use a [Pages Function](/pages/platform/functions/), which is a serverless function that lives within the same filesystem as your application and is deployed with Cloudflare Pages, when scoping logic that is needed in the same project.
+However, it can be beneficial to use a [Pages Function](/pages/platform/functions/) when you would like to organize your function logic in the same project directory as your application.

-Building your application this way, can help you manage your client and serverless logic from the same place and make it easier to use and debug your code.
+Building your application using Pages Functions can help you manage your client and serverless logic from the same place and make it easier to write and debug your code.

-## Handling form entries with Airtable and Workers
+## Handle form entries with Airtable and Workers

 An [Airtable](https://airtable.com/) is a low-code platform for building collaborative applications.
 It helps customize your workflow, collaborate, and handle form submissions.
 For this example, you will utilize Airtable's form submission feature.